mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/operations/cloud-providers/index.md

 Cloud providers like AWS, Azure and Google can provide the infrastructure for your Konvoy clusters.
 To automate their provisioning, Kommander needs authentication keys to your preferred cloud provider.
 It is possible to have many accounts for a single cloud provider.

-In order to provision new clusters and subsequently manage them, Kommander needs cloud provider credentials.
+In order to provision new clusters and manage them, Kommander needs cloud provider credentials.
 Currently AWS, Azure, and On Premise are supported.
 GKE is coming soon.

 ![Cloud Provider Form](/ksphere/kommander/img/Cloud-provider-unselected.png)